h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/architecture/package-diagrams.rst

 The main package of the system is **com.ncr.ATMMonitoring**, from there we have the following specific packages:

 * **com.ncr.ATMMonitoring.controller**: holds all the controller classes, those in charge of connecting the web pages with the services.
-* **com.ncr.ATMMonitoring.service**: contains all the interfaces and implementations for each specific service.
+* **com.ncr.ATMMonitoring.service**: contains all the interfaces and implementations for each specific Atomic Service.
+* **com.ncr.ATMMonitoring.serviceFacade**:Inside this package it is possible to find all the Service Facades present on the application
 * **com.ncr.ATMMonitoring.socket**: holds the classes in charge of the communication between the ATM agent and the server.
+* **com.ncr.ATMMonitoring.parser.ups**:Contains the classes in charge of parsing the XML from the UPS
+* **com.ncr.ATMMonitoring.schedulerTask**: Holds all the cron classes, those that are executed in a determined period of time
 * **com.ncr.ATMMonitoring.dao**: inside we have all the interfaces and implementations of each DAO.
 * **com.ncr.ATMMonitoring.pojo**: holds all the entities (POJOs) used by the system.
 * **com.ncr.ATMMonitoring.util**: contains the util or helpers classes.